bentoco/catalog-api/README.md

 **1. Product Table:**

 - **Description:** The Product table stores information about various products registered by users.
 Each product has a unique identifier (ProductID) and is associated with an owner (OwnerID).
-Other attributes include title, description, price, and category.
+Other attributes include title, description, price, and categoryTable.

     - **Table Name:** Product
     - **Primary Key:** ProductID (Partition Key)